Frequently Asked Questions

 A: No. If you are planning to stay in Japan for 1 week, you need a temporary visitor's visa.
 A transit visa is required for people who, for example, have to spend the night at a hotel in order to board their connecting flight, or those who have to exit the airport briefly before their next flight.

-Q7: I am a citizen of the Philippines living in Canada, and I am planning to make a brief stop in Tokyo0 on my way to my home country.
+Q6: I am a citizen of the Philippines living in Canada, and I am planning to make a brief stop in Tokyo on my way to my home country.
 I intend to transfer from Narita Airport to Haneda Airport during the same day, where I would depart Japan.
 I should not be in Japan more than 6 hours, so do I need a visa?

 A1: In order to transfer from Narita Airport to Haneda Airport, you would need to exit the airport, so you would, in fact, require a transit visa.

-A2: If you change airplanes at Narita Airport without ever exiting the airport, then you do not need a transit visa (because you aren’t actually entering the country.)
+A2: If you were to change airplanes at Narita Airport without passing customs, then you would not need a transit visa (because you aren’t actually entering the country).

 A: No. A visa cannot be acquired after arriving in Japan.
 According to the Immigration Control and Refugee Recognition Act, an application for the change of status from a temporary visitor to another status will only be accepted under extraordinary circumstances.
 (Should extraordinary circumstances happen while you are in Japan, please contact the nearest branch of the Immigration Bureau of Japan as soon as possible.)